fmalina/revisions-blocl/activism/savingcapitalism.md

 The standard explanation cannot account for much of what has happened.
-It does not explain why the transformation occurred so suddenly and the standard explanation doesn’t tell us why the average incomes of the bottom 90 percent actually dropped during the first six years of recovery from the Great Recession.
+It does not explain why the transformation occurred so suddenly and the standard explanation doesn't tell us why the average incomes of the bottom 90 percent actually dropped during the first six years of recovery from the Great Recession.